Dead Ringer (film)

-Dead Ringer (also known as Who Is Buried in My Grave?) is a 1964 American psychological thriller made by Warner Bros.
-It was directed by Paul Henreid from a screenplay by Oscar Millard and Albert Beich, from the story La Otra by Rian James, previously filmed in a Mexican version starring Dolores del Río.
+Dead Ringer (also known as Who Is Buried in My Grave?) is a 1964 American psychological thriller directed by Paul Henreid and starring Bette Davis, Karl Malden, Peter Lawford, Philip Carey and Jean Hagen in her final film role.
+It is a remake of the 1946 Mexican film La Otra.
+Davis portrays a woman who murders and impersonates her own, wealthier identical twin sister.
 The soundtrack is by André Previn and the cinematography by Ernest Haller.
-The film stars Bette Davis, Karl Malden, and Peter Lawford, with Philip Carey, Jean Hagen, George Macready, Estelle Winwood, George Chandler, and Cyril Delevanti.

-The film marks the second time Davis played twin sisters, the first being in the 1946 film A Stolen Life.
+The film marks the second time Davis played twin sisters, the first being in 1946's A Stolen Life.
+It considered a part of the psycho-biddy subgenre.
+Dead Ringer was released by Warner Bros.
+Pictures on February 19, 1964.
+It received positive reviews.

 Plot

-For 18 years, identical twin sisters Margaret and Edith have been estranged.
+For eighteen years, identical twin sisters Margaret and Edith have been estranged from each other.
 It started when Margaret faked a pregnancy to "steal" Edith's fiancé, Francesco "Frank" DeLorca, a rich American military officer both sisters dated during World War II.
-They meet at the funeral of Frank, who is mourned by both sisters.
-Margaret will be secure for the rest of her life thanks to her husband's fabulous wealth, but Edith's prospects are dismal.
+They meet at the funeral of Frank, whom both sisters mourn.
+Margaret will be secure for the rest of her life thanks to her husband's wealth, but Edith's prospects are dismal.
 Her business, a cocktail lounge, is losing money, and she is threatened with eviction for not paying her bills.
-Edith plans revenge against Margaret, phoning her to come to her room above the bar so that they might settle their score.
+Edith plans revenge against Margaret, phoning her to come to her room above the lounge so that they might settle their score.
 Soon after Margaret arrives, Edith shoots her, then swaps clothes with the corpse, framing Margaret's murder as her own suicide.
 She then takes over the DeLorca mansion by assuming Margaret's identity.
 But the mansion's servants start to become suspicious.

 For one thing, the house's Great Dane, known for hating Margaret, befriends Edith.
 Second, Edith is a smoker, something Margaret was adamantly against.
 Meanwhile, Jim, a police detective who had been seeing Edith steadily before her "suicide", visits the fake Margaret several times, asking questions.
 Edith's scheme runs into trouble when Margaret's lover Tony unexpectedly shows up and quickly sees through her charade.
 Tony blackmails Edith over the killing of Margaret, receiving expensive jewelry as payment.
 But after Edith discovers that Margaret and Tony had conspired to murder Frank by poisoning him, Tony and Edith quarrel; when he threatens her, Margaret's Great Dane attacks and kills him.

 Already suspicious about DeLorca's death, Jim leads a police investigation, exhuming Frank's body and later finding traces of arsenic.
-When Jim arrives to arrest "Margaret", Edith confesses her true identity, but Jim refuses to believe her, telling her "Edie would never hurt a fly".
-Retaining her pose as Margaret, Edith is tried, convicted of murder, and sentenced to death.
+When Jim arrives to arrest "Margaret", Edith confesses her true identity, but Jim refuses to believe her, telling her, "Edie would never hurt a fly".
+Retaining her pose as Margaret, Edith is tried, convicted of murder and sentenced to death.
 As she is taken from the courthouse, Jim approaches her and asks if she really is Edith.
-She denies it, reminding him that he said "Edith would never hurt a fly".
+She denies it, reminding him that he said, "Edith would never hurt a fly".
 She then departs for her appointment with the gas chamber.